 Your time and place to pick up your white coat will be announced to you via e-mail.
 Please make sure to check your e-mail to see when and where you will pick up your coat.

 Will I be given invitations to the ceremony to distribute to family and friends?

 All participants are given invitations to give out to family and friends.
 Unfortunately, extra invitations will not be available.
 A student that wishes to have more invites is encouraged to talk to their fellow classmates to see if anyone has extras.
 Remember, an invitation is just that – an invite to the ceremony.
 This is not a ticketed event so attendees do not need an invite to be allowed into the venue.

 Are there tickets to the White Coat Ceremony?

 No, White Coat is not a ticketed event.

 How many people can I invite to attend?
 Is there a limit?

 TUN does not place a limit on the number of guests you bring; however, seating is first‐come first served.

 What do I do first on the day of the ceremony?

-Prior to the day of the ceremony, the office of Student Activities will email all participants with their check-in time and location.
+Prior to the day of the ceremony, participants will receive an email with the check-in time and location.
 Students are expected to be on-time for check-in.
-Check in will be at the registration booth near the Pavilion Ballroom.
-At check-in you will receive an index card with your name, your phonetic name, and a number on the bottom corner of the card.
+Check in will be at the registration booth near the Amazon Ballroom.
+At check-in you will receive an index card with your nameand a number on the bottom corner of the card.
 This number will be used for line‐up purposes.